 Progression also has a rest timer, which ensures you get enough rest after regular time intervals.
 The app comes with 300+ fun exercise modules that help you exercise better.

 Best for: Maintaining manual workout logs, Setting times for the workout sessions

 Exercise Tracker also includes a stopwatch to set times for your workout sessions.
-The app consists of weight-lifting tracker, HIIT workout tracker, TRX training journal and cardio workout tracker.
+The app consists of the weight-lifting tracker, HIIT workout tracker, TRX training journal, and cardio workout tracker.
 It can even work as your Crossfit log, bodybuilding log, and much more.